giacomopj/py-package-template/README.rst

       docker build --target=debugger -t debug-app --build-arg PYTHON_VERSION=<x.x.x> .
       docker run --rm -it --expose 5678 debug-app

-(\*\*) This sample script performs all pre-commit and pre-push checks, then launches the application, and finally opens the container root shell
+(\*\*) This sample script performs all pre-commit and pre-push checks, launches the application, and opens the container root shell for testing purposes

 References: